JulianGmp/3dprints/fractal_nexus_9pslim_mount/README.md

-# Mount for the Fractal Nexus 9pslim PWM fan expander
+# Mount for the Fractal Design Nexus 9pslim PWM fan hub

 |||
 |---|---|